isabelxklee/react-lecture/README.md

   * Are you writing minimal logic that doesn't change the state? -> Functional component
   * Are you using the component as a container to render other child components? -> Functional component

+* Lifecycle methods
+  * componentDidMount()
+    * Initializes data from an endpoint
+    * Can only be called once in a component, but can contain multiple fetch requests
+  * render()
+    * Required in a class component
+    * Shouldn't contain any logic that will manipulate the state
+  * asynchronous rendering

 * Inverse data flow
   * Parent <> child relationships
+  * Siblings can't talk to each other
   * How and when to use props
   * Child components in a list *always* need a key prop